zonemaster/zonemaster/README.md

 * sv.UTF-8
 * da.UTF-8 (*)

-*) All strings in the Danish translation are not yet translated.
+*) Some strings have not yet been translated to Danish.

 ## Zonemaster and its components